The Executive Remuneration Review: India

-For listed or proposed-to-be listed entities, the Securities And Exchange Board Of India (Prohibition Of Insider Trading) Regulations, 2015 (Inside Trading Regulations) place various restrictions on 'insiders', such as a prohibition on communication of any unpublished price sensitive information and trading in securities that are listed or proposed to be listed on a stock exchange when in possession of unpublished price sensitive information.
-An 'insider' in the context of the Insider Trading Regulations is any 'connected person' and any person in possession or having access to unpublished price sensitive information.
-A connected person includes any person who is or has during the six months prior to the concerned act been associated with a company, directly or indirectly, in any capacity (including as a director, officer or an employee of the company or holding any position including a professional or business relationship with the company) that allows or can reasonably be expected to allow such person, directly or indirectly, access to unpublished price sensitive information.
+For listed or proposed-to-be listed entities, the Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015 (the Inside Trading Regulations) place various restrictions on 'insiders', such as a prohibition on communication of any unpublished price-sensitive information and trading in securities that are listed or proposed to be listed on a stock exchange when in possession of unpublished price-sensitive information.
+An 'insider' in the context of the Insider Trading Regulations is any 'connected person' and any person in possession or with access to unpublished price-sensitive information.
+A connected person includes any person who is or has during the six months prior to the concerned act been associated with a company, directly or indirectly, in any capacity (including as a director, officer or an employee of the company or holding any position, including a professional or business relationship with the company) that allows or can reasonably be expected to allow such person, directly or indirectly, access to unpublished price-sensitive information.

-While short-swing trading rules are not formally crystallised under the Insider Trading Regulations, an insider is permitted to formulate a trading plan and present it to the compliance officer for approval and public disclosure, pursuant to which trades may be carried out on his behalf in accordance with such plan.
+While short-swing trading rules are not formally crystallised under the Insider Trading Regulations, an insider is permitted to formulate a trading plan and present it to the compliance officer for approval and public disclosure, pursuant to which trades may be carried out on his or her behalf in accordance with this plan.
 Such trading plan may establish the mechanics of permitted trades, a violation of which would be addressed as a violation of the Insider Trading Regulations and is punishable as such.
-Trading under the trading plan cannot commence on behalf of the insider earlier than six months from the public disclosure of the plan, and further, such trading plan must:
+Trading under the trading plan cannot commence on behalf of the insider earlier than six months from the public disclosure of the plan.
+Further, the trading plan must:

 - not entail overlap of any period for which another trading plan is already in existence;